 For almost 30 years of being a follower of Christ, all I had was mere intellectual knowledge of the love of Christ.
 I didn’t even realize it was merely intellectual knowledge, until His love was finally revealed to my heart!
-This was when other revelations of the Cross began to flood the eyes of my heart, as well.
-It was when the light of God’s Glory began to flood my heart that everything began to change!!!
+This was when other revelations of the Cross began to flood the eyes of my heart, and along with each one came a new dimension of freedom and healing!
+In the end, even my traumatic memories were transformed, setting me free from PTSD!
+All due to the Cross, where every aspect of the fall of man was addressed in full, 2000 years ago!

 Like I did, many people have mere intellectual knowledge of God’s love and of Christ’s finished work of the cross.
 Some realize it, while others don’t, but are nonetheless frustrated as to why they lack the deep transformation and “abundant life” that is promised to Christians.
 I know I was!!!